Margaret Bedggood: Honours and awards

 Bedggood was awarded the New Zealand Suffrage Centennial Medal in 1993.
 In the 1993 Queen's Birthday Honours, she was appointed a Companion of the Queen's Service Order for public services.
 She was awarded an honorary doctorate by the University of Waikato in 2010.
 In the 2019 New Year Honours, Bedggood was appointed a Companion of the New Zealand Order of Merit, for services to human rights law.

-Personal life

-Bedggood describes herself as a "cradle" Anglican and a member of The Third Order.